-- 5. Under section 2 of the Ordinance, "personal data" means any data- - " (a) relating directly or indirectly to a living individual; - (b) from which it is practicable for the identity of the individual to be directly or indirectly ascertained; and
+5. Under section 2 of the Ordinance, "personal data" means any data-

+(b) from which it is practicable for the identity of the individual to

+[&]quot; (a) relating directly or indirectly to a living individual;

-$^{\rm 2}\,$ The Premises are situated at a residential estate ("the Estate") in Fo Tan
+2 The Premises are situated at a residential estate ("the Estate") in Fo Tan

-&lt;sup>3 Of the Photos, 4 sets (2 per set) are identical, which means there are 10 different photos
+3 Of the Photos, 4 sets (2 per set) are identical, which means there are 10 different photos

-(c) in a form in which access to or processing of the data is practicable."

-6. Data Protection Principle ("DPP") 1(2) in Schedule 1 to the Ordinance is of direct relevance to this case.
-It stipulates that:

-- " Personal data shall be collected by means which are- - (a) lawful; and - (b) fair in the circumstances of the case." - 7.
-Section 65 of the Ordinance provides that: - " (1) Any act done or practice engaged in by a person in the course of his employment shall be treated for the purposes of this Ordinance as done or engaged in by his employer as well as by him, whether or not it was done or engaged in with the employer's knowledge or approval. - •••

-(3) In proceedings brought under this Ordinance against any person in respect of an act or practice alleged to have been done or engaged in, as the case may be, by an employee of his it shall be a defence for that person to prove that he took such steps as were practicable to prevent the employee from doing that act or engaging in that practice, or from doing or engaging in, in the course of his employment, acts or practices, as the case may be, of that description.
+- be directly or indirectly ascertained; and - (c) in a form in which access to or processing of the data is practicable." - 6.
+Data Protection Principle ("DPP") 1(2) in Schedule 1 to the Ordinance is of direct relevance to this case.
+It stipulates that: - " Personal data shall be collected by means which are- - (a) lawful; and - (b) fair in the circumstances of the case." - 7.
+Section 65 of the Ordinance provides that: - "(1) Any act done or practice engaged in by a person in the course of his employment shall be treated for the purposes of this Ordinance as done or engaged in by his employer as well as by him, whether or not it was done or engaged in with the employer's knowledge or approval. - (3) In proceedings brought under this Ordinance against any person in respect of an act or practice alleged to have been done or engaged in, as the case may be, by an employee of his it shall be a defence for that person to prove that he took such steps as were practicable to prevent the employee from doing that act or engaging in that practice, or from doing or engaging in, in the course of his employment, acts or practices, as the case may be, of that description.